 A baby massage is great way to bond with baby.
-Apply 1 drop of Peace & Calming, Lavender, Gentle Baby or Joy 1:1 with a carrier oil and massage baby’s back, tummy, legs, arms and feet.
+Apply 1 drop of Peace & Calming, Lavender, or Gentle Baby 1:1 with a carrier oil and massage baby’s back, tummy, legs, arms and feet.

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 Please see all my disclosures and disclaimers, including Amazon and other affiliate partners.